can-a-property-owner-block-an-easement-a-comprehensive-guide can-a-property-owner-block-an-easement-a-comprehensive-guide

 Definition and Types of Easements

-• Appurtenant Easement: Tied to the land, benefiting one parcel (dominant tenement) while burdening another (servient tenement).
-An example includes access roads crossing neighboring properties.
+• Appurtenant Easement: Connected to the land, this easement benefits one parcel (dominant tenement) and at the same time overburdens the other (servient tenement).
+An example of this situation is the case of an access road that passes through neighboring properties.

 Legal Rights of Property Owners